MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploy-using-powershell-api.md

 ## Upload an asset

-Uploading an asset is mandatory when you are deploying a build for Windows servers.
-This is because your assets customizes the managed Windows container image.
+Uploading an asset is mandatory when you're deploying a build for Windows servers.
+This is because your assets customize the managed Windows container image.

-However, it is optional when deploying a build for Linux servers since you are able to customize the Linux container image.
+However, it's optional when deploying a build for Linux servers since you're able to customize the Linux container image.
 To learn more, see [Create Linux container images](deploying-linux-based-builds.md).

 Run this command to upload an asset.